anthonylangsworth/OrderBot/doc/CommandReference.md

 ### /carrier-movement ignored-carriers remove

 Track a fleet carrier, reporting when it jumps into a system where a supported minor faction is present.
 All carriers are tracked by default.
 To remove it from the ignore list and report its movements, use [/carrier-movement ignored-carriers remove](#carrier-movement-ignored-carriers-remove).

+The bot writes a short description of the tracked carrier to the audit log.

 Parameters: